sr-lab/gspider/README.md

 GSPIDER is still very much in the proof-of-concept stage.
 With this in mind, there are a few limitations:

 * Frequency file/attack size are limited to a few thousand entries each.
 I this this might be stack space related, but more digging is required.

+## Acknowledgements
+I would like to thank the following people for making this project possible:

+* [Daniel Miessler](https://github.com/danielmiessler) and all the contributors and maintainers of [SecLists](https://github.com/danielmiessler/SecLists) which contains password datasets used to create the example distribution files in this repository.